01 of 09

 Salamanca Wharf Hotel

 Still within Hobart’s premier entertainment and cultural hub, but standing out amid the sandstone buildings is the Salamanca Wharf Hotel.
-Floor to ceiling glass allows for uninterrupted views of the harbour and Princes Park.
+Floor to ceiling glass allows for uninterrupted views of the harbor and Princes Park.

 If you’re visiting between Christmas and New Year you’ll get to experience The Taste of Tasmania on your doorstep.
 Held in the Princes Wharf 1 facility across the road, you will literally step out of the hotel and into one of Tasmania’s largest annual events.Continue to 6 of 9 below.